-- The effect of the environment on smoking initiation and maintenance is most likely due to smoking in the environment effectively normalizing the behaviour and smokers providing modeling cues.
+- The effect of the environment on smoking initiation and maintenance is most likely due to smoking in the environment effectively normalising the behaviour and people who smoke providing modeling cues.
 18-20 This creates a more favourable perception of smoking which has been linked to relapse.
-21 - In addition, it has been argued that the social environment exerts influence on smoking and smoking cessation through social support, or the lack thereof, that is provided to smokers.22
+21 - In addition, it has been argued that the social environment exerts influence on smoking and smoking cessation through social support, or the lack thereof, that is provided to people who smoke.22